-Using an electric grill minimizes many, if not most, of the safety risks involved with other types of boat grills.
+Using an electric grill minimizes many, if not most, of the safety risks involved with grilling on a boat.
 Regardless, there are a couple of guidelines you can follow to minimize any risk:

 - Add water to the drip tray – Even though an electric grill is technically flame and smoke free, drippings from your food can still heat up, burn and catch fire in the drip tray if left dry.
 Add at least 1 cup of water to your drip tray.
 This will prevent any flare ups or smoke arising from food or grease drippings.